COPRS/production-common/docs/interfaces/COPRS-ICD-ADST-001379955 - ICD Request Parking Lot API.md

 ### API security

 The API is protected by a API key.
-This is a token (string) agreed by server an client and used to authenticate the client.
+This is a token (string) agreed by server and client and used to authenticate the client.
 The client needs to provide the (configurable) API key on every request as a HTTP-Header attribute, e.g. `ApiKey: <yourApiKey>`.
 The server validates the key send by the client and only allows access if the key is known to the server, else a HTTP error 403 is raised.

 ### View and manage failed processings